ibm model m

 Coming from the 139041 model, I gained a Window key (Tux key as you can see) and opted for the larger spacebar.

-New IBM Model M
+New Unicomp Model M

 Getting a terminal IBM Model M to work with PS/2